englekk/handbook-docs/Features/Features.md

 ## Cross-platform UX Components

 These UX components are the basic building blocks for creating cross-platform app screens.
 These components work across all themes, in both `Native` mode and `Graphics` mode.
-Appearance of certain controls (such as Button) may vary in different themes.
+The look & feel of certain controls (such as Button) may vary in different themes.

 <table>